Video appears to show Tesla driver asleep in moving car

-BOSTON — A Massachusetts man has posted a video on social media that appears to show the driver of a Tesla sleeping as the car speeds along a Boston-area highway.
+BOSTON — A Massachusetts man has posted a video online that appears to show the driver of a Tesla sleeping as the car speeds along a highway.

-Teslas have an autopilot function, but the company says drivers are expected to remain alert at all times.
+Teslas have an autopilot function, but the company says drivers are expected to remain alert.

 The video was shot on the Massachusetts Turnpike in Newton.

-Randall says the car was traveling 55 to 60 mph, and he honked a couple times to try to wake the driver.
+Randall says the car was traveling 55 to 60 mph, and he honked to try to wake the driver.

 He did not call police.
-State police say they are aware of the video.
+State police say they’re aware of the video.

+A Tesla spokesperson says the driver-monitoring system repeatedly reminds drivers to remain engaged and prohibits the use of autopilot when warnings are ignored.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.